Technigo/project-mongo-api/README.md

 ### /albums

-Returns all albums - or query results
+Returns an array of all albums - or query results
 Here I use a handy line of code which will return all albums unless there is a query.
 This enables all available data fields to be queried with multiple queries also possible query example: /albums?artist=The Beatles&year=1965

 ### /albums/:position

-Returns one item
+Returns single object item

 ### /albumid/:id

-Returns one item
+Returns single object item

 ## Tech